nithinmanoj10/Genskill-Project/README.md

 <p>If a session is over and you still haven't completed the task, you can create a new session for the same task and continue where you have left off.</p>

 ![Create-a-task](https://github.com/nithinmanoj10/Genskill-Project/blob/main/Design%20Images/create%20session.png?raw=true)

+## Using the Timer

+<p>You would choose the active time, short break and long break time when creating the session.
+You can follow any pattern you want.
+Short break after every interval and a long break after every four intervals is recommended.</p>

+_You need to create a session first to access its timer page_

+1. Go to menu
+2. Select Sessions
+3. Select any created session
+4. Choose whether you want active / short break/ long break timer
+5. Start the timer

+_If you go back during the timer is running, you might lose progress for that interval_

 ## Viewing Stats